OfFalse/ae-top-trumps/README.md

 ## Project Stakeholders

 This is a solo endeavour, meaning I will be solely responsible for guiding and managing every aspect of the product development process.
 This includes defining the overall vision and scope to ensure that the project aligns with the intended goals and requirements.
 I will oversee the delivery timeline, making sure that milestones are met and that the project stays on schedule.
-Additionally, I will track activities using a KanBan board to maintain transparency and organization of tasks.
+Additionally, I will track activities using a KanBan board to maintain transparency and organisation of tasks.
 The development tasks I will handle encompass all stages from initial build to testing and final deployment, ensuring that the product is developed, tested thoroughly, and deployed successfully.

 ## Project Risks